-Consideration Minimum Requirements Number of dwellings N/A Design speed To be designed to DMRB Minimum carriageway width 7.3m, but additional width may be required subject to layout and swept path analysis On-street parking To be provided in addition to carriageway and amount .
-Type to be determined subject to local requirements Footways Minimum of 2.5m width segregated footway on each side of carriageway.
-See Designing for Pedestrians Guidance Cycleways Refer to Designing for cycling, LTN 1/20 and on trunk roads, CD195 Max gradient Maximum: 1:20 Minimum: 1:100 - to ensure positive drainage.
+Consideration Minimum Requirements Design speed To be designed to DMRB Minimum carriageway width 7.3m, but additional width may be required subject to layout and swept path analysis On-street parking Where on-street parking is proposed, additional 2.5m wide parking bays to be provided in addition to carriageway width.
+Footways Minimum of 2.5m width segregated footway on each side of carriageway.
+Cycleways Refer to Designing for cycling Guidance, LTN 1/20 and on trunk roads, CD195 Max gradient Maximum: 1:20 Minimum: 1:100 - to ensure positive drainage.
 Where longitudinal gradient is slacker than 1:120, channel blocks will be required.
 Horizontal curve radius To be designed to DMRB Vertical Curve Lengths To be designed to DMRB Effective Straights Not applicable Junction Radii Roads must meet at a 90 degrees angle with a kerb radius of 10m Visibility Refer to Visibility section.
 Refuse Collection Commercial waste is collected privately.
 Appropriate off-street storage and easily accessible collection facilities must be provided.
-Turning space Turning requirements will be evaluated according to the requirements and characteristics of the proposed use Service strip Refer to Underground Utilities guidance and NJUG specifications Materials Bituminous materials with concrete kerbs - see Standard Details
+Turning space Turning requirements will be evaluated according to the requirements and characteristics of the proposed use Service strip Refer to Underground Utilities guidance and NJUG specifications Materials Bituminous materials with concrete kerbs - see Bristol City Council's Standard Details

 Consideration Minimum Requirements Drainage Refer to SUDS guidance for unadopted areas.
-For crossfalls and longitudinal falls refer to Bristol City Council Standard Details Lighting Lighting designs to be in accordance with Street Lighting Specification Maintenance Commercial roads will remain within private ownership and will fall under the responsibility of the management company / owners
+For further information see our Flood Risk and Drainage page For crossfalls and longitudinal falls refer to Bristol City Council Standard Details Lighting Lighting designs to be in accordance with Street Lighting Specification Maintenance Commercial roads will remain within private ownership and will fall under the responsibility of the management company/owners